aspyct/DocRepo/README.md

 DocRepo
 ===

 A small webapp that lets you store, preview and download documents.

+It is designed to be very easy to run and backup.
+For example, you could store the documents on a folder that's backed up on dropbox or any other cloud solution.

 Also features an invoice counter for those of us who need it.

 How to run
 ---